Gardiner railway station: History

-Gardiner railway station opened on 24 March 1890 with the line through the station originally built to link Burnley to the Outer Circle line at Waverley Road, before continuing onto Oakleigh.
-The station was named after local pastoralist John Gardiner, who settled near the junction of the Yarra River and Gardiners Creek in 1836.
-The line to Kooyong was duplicated in 1955, with the duplication to Glen Iris occurring in 1957.
-Also at this time, three-position singalling was provided along the length of the rail line.
+Gardiner railway station opened on 24 March 1890.
+The line through the station was originally built to link Burnley to the Outer Circle line at Waverley Road, before continuing onto Oakleigh.
+The station was named after local pastoralist John Gardiner, who had settled near the junction of the Yarra River and Gardiners Creek in 1836.
+The line to Darling was duplicated in 1926, alongside other works along the line.

 The station was rebuilt in 1975 to coincide with the construction of the South Eastern Arterial link and other station rebuilds along the corridor at the time.
-This was the first station rebuild since its opening, however, not its last with the station being rebuild in 2016 to coincide with level crossing removal works.
+This was the first station rebuild since its opening.
+However, it would not be the last, as the station was rebuilt in 2016 to coincide with level crossing removal works.
 In 1986, manually controlled boom barriers replaced interlocked gates at the former Burke Road level crossing, which was located at the down end of the station.
 Also at this time, level crossing safety upgrades occurred, with power operated pedestrian gates provided.

 Level Crossing Removal Project

-After numerous accidents at the Burke Road level crossing, the Liberal-National Napthine government announced the crossing was to be grade-separated by mid-2017.
+After numerous accidents at the Burke Road level crossing, the Liberal-National Napthine government announced that the crossing was to be grade-separated by mid-2017.
 This crossing was one of the last 4 remaining tram-train level crossings in Melbourne.
 These crossings are notorious for accidents and collisions, as trains and trams have to intersect at different electrical voltages.
-In 2011, Transport Minister Terry Mulder said the government planned to remove the Burke Road level crossing, however, no commencement/conclusion date was announced.
+In 2011, Transport Minister Terry Mulder announced that the government began early planning works for the removal of the Burke Road level crossing, however, no commencement/conclusion date was released.

 In May 2014, the government announced a $524 million package to remove three level crossings across Melbourne, to be delivered by VicRoads.
 The funding package included lowering the rail line underneath Burke Road, the redevelopment of Gardiner station north of its existing location, the construction of a tram super-stop, and the expansion of car parking facilities located south of their current location.
-The Napthine government lost the state election later that year, however, construction still went ahead under the Andrews government.
+The Napthine government lost the state election later that year; however, construction still went ahead under the subsequent Andrews government.
 This project was incorporated into the newly formed Level Crossing Removal Project in 2015.